oveee92/vaulti/README.md

 make some "non-negotiable" changes to your files that you should be aware of:

 - Indentation for your multiline strings will always end up with a fixed (default 2) spaces relative to the variable it belongs to;
   i.e. not the 10 spaces indented or whatever the default is from the `ansible-vault encrypt_string` output.
-This is good for consistency, but it means the indentation of the inline-encrypted variables will probably change the first time you use this.
+This is good for consistency, but it does mean that the indentation of your inline-encrypted variables will probably change the first time you use this if you've previously used `ansible-vault encrypt_string` to generate the encrypted strings.
   If you don't change the decrypted value it should remain the same though, except for the indent change.
 - Extra whitespaces will be removed whereever it is found (for example `key:  value` -> `key: value`)

 Also, there are a few "opinionated" things I've hardcoded, which are relatively easy to comment out or change if you wish it.